Tameness of actions on finite rank median algebras: Preliminaries: median algebras and tame dynamical systems

-\section{Preliminaries: Median Algebras and Tame Dynamical Systems}
+\item Let $X$ be a topological median algebra with compact intervals.
+Via a well-known canonical construction, the family of all interval retractions $X \to [u,v]$ yields an important Roller-type, median-preserving compactification $\nu \colon X\to X^{RF}$ which is continuous and injective (see \cite{Fioravanti20,BowditchMedian}).
+We call it the \textit{Roller--Fioravanti compactification}.
+If $X$ is a topological median $G$-space with compact intervals, then by Proposition \ref{t:G-bound} the induced $G$-action on $X^{RF}$ is jointly continuous.
+If $X$ has finite rank, then by Corollary \ref{t:RF-tame} the RF-compactification $X^{RF}$ is a Rosenthal representable $G$-system and dynamically $G$-tame.
+In particular this holds by Corollary \ref{t:RF} for complete finite-rank median metric spaces (e.g., finite-dimensional CAT(0) cube complexes) and continuous isometric $G$-actions.

+\item In the metrizable cascade case the preceding results imply M\"obius disjointness.
+In particular, every homeomorphic median automorphism of a compact metrizable finite-rank median algebra satisfies Sarnak's conjecture (Corollary \ref{c:SMDC}).
+Combining this with the intrinsic median compactification from \cite{Me-MedIntr} yields concrete classes of examples coming from Roller compactifications, MMC compactifications and finite-dimensional CAT(0) cube complexes. \end{enumerate}

+\section{Preliminaries: median algebras and tame dynamical systems}

-\subsection{Median Algebras and Rank}
+\subsection{Median algebras and rank}

-A median algebra is a set $X$ with a ternary operation $m \colon X^3 \to X$ satisfying the standard median axioms.
-Frequently we write $xyz$ instead of $m(x,y,z)$.
-Recall one of the possible system of axioms (see \cite{Sholander54,Vel-book, BowditchMedian,Roller}) defining median algebras:
+A \textit{median algebra} is a set $X$ with a ternary operation $m \colon X^3 \to X$ satisfying the standard median axioms.
+Frequently we write $abc$ instead of $m(a,b,c)$.
+Recall one possible system of axioms (see \cite{Sholander54,Vel-book,BowditchMedian}) defining median algebras:

-\begin{itemize} \item [(M1)] $\s(x)\s(y)\s(z)=xyz$ for every permutation $\s \in S_3$. \item [(M2)] $xyy=y$. \item [(M3)] $(xyz)uv=x(yuv)(zuv)$. \end{itemize}
+\begin{itemize} \item [(M1)] $\s(a)\s(b)\s(c)=abc$ for every permutation $\s \in S_3$. \item [(M2)] $abb=b$. \item [(M3)] $(abd)cd=(acd)bd$. \end{itemize}

 A map $f \colon X_1 \to X_2$ between median algebras is said to be a \textit{homomorphism} or \textbf{median preserving} (MP) if $f(xyz)=f(x)f(y)f(z)$.
-Equivalently: for every convex subset $C \subseteq Y$ the preimage $f^{-1}(C)$ is convex in $X$.
+Equivalently: for every convex subset $C \subseteq X_2$ the preimage $f^{-1}(C)$ is convex in $X_1$.

 For every pair $x,y \in X$ we have the \textit{interval} $[x,y]_m:=\{z \in X: xyz=z\}$.
 Usually we omit the subscript and write simply $[x,y]$, where the context is clear.
 Always, $[x,x]=\{x\}$, $[x,y]=[y,x]$.
 For every triple $x,y,z$ in $(X,m)$ we have